CAPC-CG: A Large-Scale, Expert-Directed LLM-Annotated Corpus of Adaptive Policy Communication in China: Limitations

 Second, our gold-standard dataset was annotated by a small, dedicated team of three domain experts rather than a large crowdsourced workforce.
 This decision was necessitated by the significant domain knowledge required to interpret Chinese policy language and the complexity of our annotation schema, which demanded an intensive, multi-month training period to ensure reliability.
 We deliberately prioritized the quality, depth, and consistency of annotations over the sheer quantity of annotators.
 The high inter-annotator agreement achieved (Fleiss' Kappa = 0.864) validates this expert-driven approach and the reliability of our data, though we acknowledge that a larger pool of annotators could have captured a wider range of interpretations.

-Finally, while our experiments establish strong performance baselines using state-of-the-art API-based Large Language Models, they do not provide an exhaustive comparison with a broader range of open-source LLMs and some Transformer-based models.
-Our primary goal was to construct and publicly release the \textbf{CAPC-CG} corpus, and the modeling experiments were designed mainly to illustrate its utility rather than to perform a comprehensive benchmarking exercise.
-Evaluating a wider array of open-source and fine-tuned models will strengthen our demonstration of the baseline.
+Finally, although Appendix~\ref{app:open_weight_benchmark} extends the evaluation to several representative open-weight encoder-only and decoder-only models, our experiments are still not exhaustive.
+Our primary goal was to construct and publicly release the \textbf{CAPC-CG} corpus, and the modeling experiments were designed mainly to illustrate its utility rather than to perform a fully comprehensive benchmarking exercise.
+Evaluating a wider array of open-weight models, adaptation strategies, and hyperparameter settings will further strengthen the baseline.
 We hope that our released dataset will serve as a standard testbed for such comparative analyses, supporting more extensive exploration by the computational social science and NLP community.